 Cons: May require additional outlets or professional installation

 Costs: Depends on how many lights you need, but material costs can start at less than $100 each

 One of the easiest ways to make a big statement in a little room is with the countertop.
 With materials ranging from cheap to expensive, you have plenty of options.
 Some will add value to your home and a sense of modern sophistication while others will simply update the space on a tight budget.

 Granite and quartz are still the top countertops of choice in bathroom remodels.
-Many people choose this material because they love the look and feel.
+Many people choose these materials because they love the look and feel.
 While granite, quartz are generally more expensive than other materials, they are also durable and long-lasting, and come in a wide range of colors.
+Other great options include quartzite and marble countertops for getting that luxurious bathroom feel! 😉

 Pros: Beautiful, durable, adds to the home’s value